batfish/batfish/docs/building_and_running/README.md

 This section of the doc is still in progress.
 Check back later!

-### Building images via github actions
+### Building images via GitHub actions

-First, you will need to fork the batfish/docker repo on github.
+First, you will need to fork the batfish/docker repo on GitHub.

 1. Visit https://github.com/batfish/docker
 2. Log in if you have not already done so.